jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 ## (bonus) - Persistent Storage

-Almost all Kubernetes Cluster have some kind of PersistentVolume sultion for storing data.
+Almost all Kubernetes Cluster have some kind of PersistentVolume solution for storing data.
 Now we will deploy [Longhorn](https://longhorn.io/docs/1.4.1/deploy/install/install-with-kubectl/)

-**Just a simple command:**
+**It is just a simple command:**

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v1.4.1/deploy/longhorn.yaml